pebble/community-resources/README.md

 ---
 ```

-Hopefully `name` and `link` are self explanatory.
+Hopefully `name`, `creator` and `link` are self explanatory.
 The `appstore` entry is be the Pebble Appstore ID for your app.
 If your app isn't on the Pebble appstore, omit this line.
 The `tags`  property will be used on the site to let people browse by different properties.
 See below for the list of all of the possible tags.

 Below this metadata block you should write a description of your app.
 Include details of the key features it has.

 #### Tags

-- `watchapp` - The app is a watchapp.
+- `watchapp` - The app is a watchapp
-- `watchface` - The app is a watchface.
+- `watchface` - The app is a watchface
-- `android` - The app has an Android companion app.
+- `android` - The app has an Android companion app
-- `ios`- The App has an iOS companion app.
+- `ios`- The App has an iOS companion app
 - `js` - The app uses PebbleKitJS
 - `pebblejs` - The app is written in Pebble.JS
-- `storage` - The app uses Persistent
+- `storage` - The app uses Persistent Storage
+- `config` - The app has a config page

 ### Developer Tools